What were the requirements?

 JustGiving is the market leading online donation platform for generating donation pages.
 Since 2001 it has raised over $3.3 billion for good causes.
 A requirement of the project was to have a fully integrated sign-up process hosted on the DECHOX microsite.

-JustGiving has recently launched an API system whereby you can complete a variety of interactions such as generate donation pages, create an account, total donated to a charity, donations feed and more.
-What we wanted to work with was the ability to create accounts and donation pages.
+JustGiving had recently launched an API system around the time of the campaign whereby a developer can integrate a variety of interactions such as generate user donation pages, create an account, calculate total donations to a charity, donations feed and more.
+What we required was the ability to create user accounts and custom donation pages.

 We decided to split the sign-up process into two clear sections: 1.
 Sign up details, 2.
 Create your JustGiving page.
 The benefits of this was to keep the motion of creating a donations page with JustGiving separate from the sign-up form.
 We wanted to build trust for users who may never have used JustGiving before by adding JustGiving’s logo and a clear introduction as to what will happen.

 Once all stages are completed the user is forwarded to the congratulations page.
 It is here, along with a welcome email and a further email from JustGiving that the user has the ability to share their new donation page.

 What about social?

 Pebble Designs also produced a suite of DECHOX Facebook apps which included a shop, video playlist, leaderboard and a sign-up facility.

 The website was built using the content management system WordPress.
 This particular CMS was already familiar with some of the team at the British Heart Foundation which enabled me to bring together a solution they were comfortable using.
 It was a system i’m very confident in developing and the WordPress system suited the project requirements aswell.